 Living under law is essentially saying, "I am presenting myself before God as righteous on my own merits.
 This is not trusting Christ for your righteousness.
-As a believer, you are righteous because Jesus Christ lives in your born again heart, joined inseparably as one to you.
+As a believer, you are righteous because Christ lives in your born again heart, joined inseparably as one to you.
 You are righteous because He is righteous; it is not because of anything you have done or not done.
+And your righteousness is actual and literal, not credited (imputed) as most teach.

 So, how does God make you righteous?
 When you trust in Jesus Christ as Savior, God removes your old sinful inner nature and replaces it with a brand new, clean heart (Ezekiel 36:26; Romans 6:6).
 A new heart is the great promise of the New Covenant (Ezekiel 11:19).
 Now being a clean vessel for the first time in your inner spirit, Jesus has a place within you where He can dwell.
 He comes to live in you and joins His righteous and eternal life permanently to your new heart.
 This is what qualifies you to be in the family of God.
 Note: Heart, spirit and nature all mean the same thing and are used interchangeably.

 There should not even be discussions about the Law because it no longer exists and has not existed since God raised Jesus Christ from the dead.
 The Law was replaced 2,000 years ago by New Covenant grace.
 Grace is based on the finished works of Jesus Christ resulting in victory over sin and death.
 It is based on better promises than the Law because it is the result of what Christ did, not what you do (Hebrews 8:6b).
 It is essential for Gentiles to understand that they were not part of the Old Covenant; God expanded a Jewish only religion to a relationship that now embraces all people, one that could only happen after Jesus defeated sin and death.